bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
-    * add renovate bot
     * upgrade elastic search stack to 7 and higher
-    * make health check of services coupled to their connection to their dbs (is it a good idea?)
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile and ui apps
     * publish logs into elastic search as application_log index